 Students choose their dissertation adviser and committee from among the faculty in the Texts and Technology PhD program.
-They choose the adviser and committee after they have completed approximately 27 credit hours toward the degree or after the first year-and-a-half of course work.
+Students usually choose the adviser and committee after they have completed approximately 27 credit hours toward the degree, or after the first year-and-a-half of course work, though sometimes one or more members is identified earlier in the program.
 All dissertation committee members, including outside readers, must hold a PhD or another relevant terminal degree.

-Students must write a dissertation on their research that will explain and defend a significant original contribution to the field of Texts and Technology.
-It may be of a theoretical, historical or pragmatic nature, but must meet conventional academic standards.
+Students must produce a Dissertation on their research that will explain and defend a significant original contribution to the field of Texts and Technology.
+It may be of a theoretical, historical, or project-based nature (broadly construed) but must meet academic standards of rigor, scholarship, relevance, and excellence.
 Students are required to submit and defend a written dissertation proposal during the first year in dissertation.
 The dissertation committee administers the candidate's oral defense of the dissertation, with passing determined by acceptance by a majority of the committee.
 The dissertation adviser, the dissertation committee and the dean of the college or designee must approve the final dissertation.
 Format approval is required from the Thesis and Dissertation Office and final approval of degree requirement completion by the College of Graduate Studies (Millican Hall 230).